Decriminalisation of Consensual Same Sex Sexual Conduct in Kenya

-On the 22nd and 23rd of February 2018, petitions 150 of 2016 consolidated with petition 234 of 2016 challenging the constitutionality of section 162 a), c) and 165 of the Penal Code of Kenya will be heard by a 3-judge bench at the High Court of Kenya.
+On the 22nd, 23rd February and 1st March 2018, petitions 150 of 2016 consolidated with petition 234 of 2016 challenging the constitutionality of section 162 a), c) and 165 of the Penal Code of Kenya were heard before a 3-judge bench at the Milimani High Court of Kenya.

 The Petitions filed in 2016, ask the court to declare these sections of the law unconstitutional and in violation of rights guaranteed to all Kenyans in Chapter Four – Bill of Rights of the 2010 Constitution of Kenya.
 These rights include: the right to privacy, dignity, health, equality and non-discrimination and freedom and security of the person.

-The National Gay and Lesbian Human Rights Commission (NGLHRC), the Gay and Lesbian Coalition of Kenya (GALCK) and the Nyanza Rift Valley & Western Kenya Network (NYARWEK) will further argue that the existence of these laws within the Penal Code validate stigma, discrimination and violence towards individuals who do not conform to society’s expectations on gender identity, gender expression or sexual orientation.
+The Gay and Lesbian Coalition of Kenya (GALCK), the National Gay and Lesbian Human Rights Commission (NGLHRC) and the Nyanza Rift Valley & Western Kenya Network (NYARWEK) argued that the existence of these laws within the Penal Code validate stigma, discrimination and violence towards individuals who do not conform to society’s expectations on gender identity, gender expression or sexual orientation.
 These individuals include lesbian, gay, bisexual, transgender and queer (LGBTQ).
 The use of these old, colonial era laws to discriminate against a subset of Kenyans goes against the supreme law of Kenya—the constitution.

 Over 1,000 incidents of violations against LGBTQ people since 2014 have been documented — ranging from murder to mob violence, verbal assault, rape, blackmail and extortion.